zilberstein/KeystrokeDynamicsZKP/README.md

-Using keystroke dynamics as biometric authentication, then using Zero-Knowledge Proofs to authenticate password.
+Using keystroke dynamics as biometric authentication, using fuzze extraction to generate keys, then using Zero-Knowledge Proofs to authenticate password.

 ====
 TODO